 \section{Conclusion}

 In this paper, a novel end-to-end prototype-based approach for semi-supervised semantic segmentation is proposed, which improves the segmentation performance through boundary-refined prototype generation (BRPG).
-Specifically, we investigate the relationship between feature distributions and predicted confidence, and propose the confidence-based prototype generation (CPG) method.
-CPG categorizes extracted features into high-confidence and low-confidence groups using a threshold, followed by online sampling and clustering.
-This operation allows the low-confidence prototypes to be closer to the initial classification boundaries.
-Besides, an adaptive prototype optimization (APO) method is introduced to increase the number of cluster centers for categories with scattered feature distributions, further refining the class boundaries.
+Specifically, we investigate the relationship between feature distributions and predicted confidence and propose the confidence-based prototype generation (CPG) method.
+CPG categorizes extracted features into high-confidence and low-confidence groups, followed by online sampling and clustering.
+In addition, an adaptive prototype optimization (APO) method is introduced to increase the number of cluster centers for categories with scattered feature distributions, further refining the class boundaries.
 The initialized prototypes are then utilized to guide the contrastive learning during model training.
-Experimental results on benchmark datasets demonstrate that our proposed method outperforms the existing state-of-the-art methods.
-Furthermore, extensive ablation studies confirm the robustness and reliability of the proposed approach, and the compatibility with FixMatch serves as strong evidence for its generalization capability.
-Finally, qualitative results provide the visual proofs for its effectiveness, especially in object boundary perception.
+The experimental results demonstrate the effectiveness and generalization ability of our proposed method.

-In future work, an optimal sampling strategy based on class-specific confidence thresholding will be further explored, as discussed in Section \ref{sec:ablation study}.
-Moreover, considering the imbalanced class distributions in the datasets, it is required to explore more class-specific methods throughout the entire framework.
-We also believe that the proposed method can tackle weakly-supervised problems, which we intend to explore in the future.
+In future work, as discussed in Section \ref{sec:ablation study}, an optimal sampling strategy based on class-specific confidence thresholding will be further explored.
+Moreover, given the imbalanced class distributions in the datasets, more class-specific methods are worth studying.